bbmokhtari/django-translations/docs/reference/querysets.rst

       Apply a language on the :class:`TranslatableQuerySet`.

-      Causes the :class:`TranslatableQuerySet` to translate its
-      instances in the specified language in the evaluation.
+      Causes the instances of the :class:`TranslatableQuerySet` to be translated in the specified language in the evaluation.

       :param lang: The language to apply on the :class:`TranslatableQuerySet`.
           ``None`` means use the :term:`active language` code.